 By 1999, the number of performances was up to 11 and covered a little over two full weeks.
 The next year, the 2000 millennium, was an important year because David Perry (member of the renowned Pro Arte Quartet) joined our close-knit group as first violinist.
 Another Pro Arte member, Sally Chisholm, violist, became another musical lynchpin for the ensemble in 2004.
 Since that time we’ve had several world-class musicians join our core ensemble including John Fairfield, horn, Isabella Lippi, violin, Wagner Campos, clarinet, and Stephanie Preucil, violin, who has been with us since our second season.

 Additional venues have been added throughout the the years such as The Clearing in Ellison Bay, the Woodwalk Gallery in Egg Harbor, T. Ashwell’s Restaurant in Ellison Bay, and Bjorklunden in Baileys Harbor.
 In 2002 the first Labor Day weekend concerts began.

 In 2003, a key supporter stepped forward with the determination and foresight to help Midsummer’s Music establish an endowment.
 Substantial long-range planning ensued, leading to the establishment of a Midsummer’s Music Endowment Trust, administered by the Door County Community Foundation.

 The Seven Last Words of Christ by Joseph Haydn was first presented at the Door Community Auditorium in 2004 during Easter week, involving clergy and lay speakers from various Door denominations, and local actors offering commentary on the different musical references to Christ’s final utterances.
 This moving work has been present each Easter ever since.

-For the past five years, Midsummer’s Music has presented A Renaissance Christmas by the Chicago Early Music Consort.
-This has quickly become a holiday tradition with three performances scheduled throughout Door County.
+For five years, Midsummer’s Music presented A Renaissance Christmas by the Chicago Early Music Consort.